yogeek/docker-terraform-jq/README.md

 # docker-terraform-jq
-Docker image with terraform and jq
+Docker image with terraform and jq based on `hashicorp/terraform:light` image